On the effect of rotation on the life-span of analytic solutions to the $3D$ inviscid primitive equations: Preliminaries

-Here the inner product $\langle \cdot, \cdot \rangle_E$ is the usual Euclidean inner product.
+Here $\langle \cdot, \cdot \rangle_E$ denotes the usual Euclidean inner product.
 Similar ideas and projections for $3D$ rotating Euler equations can be found in \cite{D05, KLT14}.
-In fact, the operator $P$ has three eigenvalues, $0$ and $\pm i$.
-These three projections $P_0$ and $P_\pm$ project $v$ into the eigenspaces corresponding to $0$ and $\mp i$.
-To be more specific, the following lemma addresses that we can use $P_0$ and $P_\pm$ to decompose any vector filed $\varphi$ into three parts that are orthogonal to each other. \begin{lemma} For any $\varphi \in L^2(\mathbb{T}^3)$, we have the following decomposition:
+Observe that the operator $P$ has three eigenvalues, $0$ and $\pm i$.
+Therefore, the projections $P_0$ and $P_\pm$ project $v$ into the eigenspaces corresponding to $0$ and $\mp i$, respectively.
+Consequently, we have the following: \begin{lemma} For any $\varphi \in L^2(\mathbb{T}^3)$, we have